sanzceb/think-like-a-programmer/exercises/ch07/07/README.md

-The option of storing pointers gives more flexibility and it is more efficient in terms of memory management, because we store references to objects instead, but each time we want to retrieve a value, a dynamic casting is required, and I think that introduces a complexity that it is not worth it.
+The option of storing pointers gives more flexibility and it is more efficient in terms of memory management, because we store references to objects instead, but each time we want to retrieve a value, a dynamic casting is required, and I think that introduces a complexity that it is not worth it so I decided to implement the string value solution.

+## Solution overview

+I have implemented a solution that is similar to the implemented in exercise 5.
+The key difference is that I use the operator `[]` to insert new values instead, which is more concise.
+However, I don't use it to search because it inserts the key in case it is not found and I don't desire that behaviour.

+I have ommitted the other data members of student record to be concise.